Communications Classes Explore Innovation Labs at SMS

 Since the addition of Innovation Labs to Shaker Middle School back in 2021-22, sixth graders in the North Colonie Central School District have had the opportunity to participate in state-of-the-art technology classes aimed at inspiring the next generation of engineers.
 With classes including Coding and Robotics, Clean Technology, and Wellness, it’s easy to see why the program is so popular among students.
 Teachers and administrators not only saw the enthusiasm from students, but also recognized the benefits of this curriculum and worked to expand the reach of innovation labs to a larger student population this school year.

-This past summer, special education teachers at SMS met with innovation lab instructors to come up with a plan to incorporate communications classes into their curriculum.
+This past summer, special education teachers at SMS met with innovation lab instructors to come up with a plan to incorporate special education students in the Communications programs into their curriculum.

 “We had two days during the summer to just meet with them and talk about what this class would look like with our kids,” said Special Education Teacher Mrs. Susan Deierlein.
 With the help of Mrs. Deierlein and the other communications teachers, i-lab instructors created specialized assignments to meet the needs of many of their incoming communications students.
 That meant thinking outside the box a bit.